Archive resale

 MY ROLE

-I designed the mail-in trade-in experience end to end: the entry point where guests choose how to sell, the trade-in and sell landing pages, and the mail-in flow and emails.
+I worked with product, engineering, and brand success to identify high-impact, low-effort opportunities: the entry point where guests choose how to sell, the trade-in and sell landing pages, and the mail-in flow and emails.

 About lululemon like new

 Like New is lululemon's resale marketplace, where guests can buy pre-owned gear or sell or trade-in eligible items for store credit.
-It is built and managed by Archive Resale.
+It is built and managed by Archive, a resale-as-a-service company for enterprise brands.

 Considerations & Goals